Frequently Asked Questions

 Important: When you receive your Medicare card, please send a photocopy to ETF immediately or your Medicare coordinated coverage may be delayed.

-You and your dependents are not required to enroll in Medicare until you, as the subscriber, terminate employment or health insurance coverage as an active employee ceases.
+ETF does not require you and your dependents to enroll in Medicare until you, as the subscriber, terminate employment or health insurance coverage as an active employee ceases.
+(If you or your insured spouse/domestic partner is insured as an active employee under a non-state group plan, enrollment in Medicare may be deferred until retirement from that job.
+However, if you insure a domestic partner, that individual may be subject to a Medicare late enrollment penalty if they do not enroll in Medicare Part B when first eligible.)
 At the time of your retirement, you and your dependents who are eligible for Medicare must enroll for the Part A (hospital) portion and Part B (medical) portion of Medicare.
 When you and/or your dependents enroll in Medicare Parts A and B, your group health insurance coverage will be integrated with Medicare and the monthly premium will be reduced.

 In general, enrollment in Medicare Part D (prescription drug coverage) is voluntary; however, you may pay a penalty if you do not enroll when you are first eligible or are not covered by what Medicare considers creditable coverage.
 Regardless, Medicare Part D coverage is provided by the Wisconsin Public Employers (WPE) group health insurance program.
 Additional information about all parts of Medicare can be found in the following questions and answers.